 You are giving a preview of the updated content of your site and want to drive traffic to your website.
 If you describe all things in your email, then what will be the use of your blog or website?

 So, give only insight with multiple links or buttons so they can visit your site.

 A perfect email is 90% educational and 10% promotional.
 The intention of your email should not be only promotion or advertising.
 Instead, it should be informative.

 Many marketers start promoting their brands after collecting enough newsletter subscribers, but this approach is wrong.
 It would be best if you built trust a long way.

 Don’t fill your email content with spammy advertising and buying recommendations for your brand reputation.
 It can land your emails in the spam folder.
-Add your blog or site’s latest updates and share them with your audience.
+Share your blog or site’s latest updates with your audience.

 This does not mean you should not introduce your products or brand, but the promotion frequency should be less.
 Also, track your audiences who open promotional emails and target them for your product endorsement.

 The purpose of your email content should be informative, and it should show the latest updates and features you have made.
 Once, in the long run, you have made brand awareness, you can start sending promotional emails on a weekly or monthly basis.